resa-git/model_serving/README_Installation.md

 -------------- development server --------------<br/>
-To change the ML program, login to the devserver and go to the /model_serving/ci_cd/development_server/ and edit and run tuning_no_ray.py, then go to the ~/jump and run
+To change the ML program, login to the devserver and go to the /model_serving/ci_cd/development_server/ and edit and run tuning_no_ray.py, then go to the ~/jump and run<br/>
 #git add final.sav<br/>
 #git commit <br/>
 #git push production master<br/>